 Located in Hackney, this cutting-edge restaurant boasts funky industrial styling and a deceptively simple yet innovative menu.

-Brown’s ethos is in creating an original mix of raw and cooked dishes, and the introductory snacks are a highlight not to be missed.
+Brown’s ethos is in creating an original mix of raw and cooked dishes.
+For me, the highlight is the introductory snacks which are not to be missed.

 All food is bold in flavour and inventive in style, with surprising touches hither and thither a central part of the experience.

-The open plan design also means you can witness the talented chefs at work while you dine.
+The open plan design also means you can witness the talented chefs at work while you dine, which I always appreciate.

 11. Kitchen Table, Bloomsbury